Vexoben/LTL_model_checking/document.md

 Then it calculates the product of the NBA and the transition system.

+In the end, it uses the nested DFS algorithm to check whether a node in the accepting set is reachable from the initial states and is contained in a circle.

-Instead of running the nested DFS, this code uses Tarjan's algorithm.
+An alternating algorithm of nested DFS is Tarjan's algorithm.
 If a node in accepting set is reachable from the initial states and is in a SCC(strongly connected components) that contains a circle(that means the size of SCC >= 2, or the SCC contains a self-loop), then the formula is not satisfied.

 ### Data Structures